 Want to advertise to a very small but core market?
 Want some brand awareness maybe?
 Did you know that Facebook could provide you with some excellent additional users and/or clients?
+Do you know how they use your data?

 There’s little doubt that social media as a concept is booming in recent years.
 Sites such as Facebook have seen a huge surge in the number of users joining up, starting as a relatively small and localised project, the site now has close to 1 billion active users – and the figure seems to be continuing to grow.